projectcalico/calico/master/usage/routereflector/bird-rr-config.md

 ### Step 1: Install BIRD

-#### Ubuntu 14.04
+#### Ubuntu

 Add the official [BIRD](http://bird.network.cz/) PPA.
-This PPA contains fixes to BIRD that are not yet available in Ubuntu 14.04.
+This PPA contains fixes to BIRD that are not yet available in Ubuntu.
 To add the PPA, run:

     sudo add-apt-repository ppa:cz.nic-labs/bird